-- Earnings, pensions and tax credits - Other state benefits such as universal credit, employment and support allowance and maternity allowance - Savings and investments including property - Trust funds and other awards for personal injury
+- Earnings, pensions and tax credits - Other state benefits such as contribution based job seekers allowance, contribution based employment and support allowance and carer's allowance - Savings and investments including property - Trust funds and other awards for personal injury

 The Council will decide what is treated as income and capital and for what period.
 Further details on how income and capital are calculated and any disregarded sums can be found in the CTR Scheme Rules.